themetalsaint/TheDawnPatrol/README.md

 ## Description:
 We have developed an application showing the current weather and surf forecast for key NC surf locations.
-The goal was to create an applicaiton that is user friendly and compatiable with a mobile phone to check the weather information.
+The goal was to create an application that is user friendly and compatable with a mobile phone to check the surf information.